 New directions in religion

-For two centuries after 500 BC, the Persian empire ruled almost the entire Middle East.
-Then, in a few short years after 334 BC, the conquests of Alexander the Great transformed the region.
+For two centuries after 500 BCE, the Persian empire ruled almost the entire Middle East.
+Then, in a few short years after 334 BCE, the conquests of Alexander the Great transformed the region.

 Alexander the Great and his successors